 The market is a two-way street.
 Sometimes traffic flows up, and investors who own stocks (who are “long”) make money.
 And sometimes traffic flows down, and those investors lose money.
-But there are some investors who make money when stocks fall (as they did in October and November)—investors who are “short” the market—and if you’re nimble enough, you can successfully join them.
+But there are some investors who make money when stocks fall (as they did in the fourth-quarter of 2018)—investors who are “short” the market—and if you’re nimble enough, you can successfully join them.
 But selling short is not an enterprise to be undertaken lightly; it’s an easy way for amateurs to lose money!

 So before you enter into this arena, consider my rules for selling short in the stock market.

 1. Thou shalt sell short only in bear markets.

 “The trend is your friend” is one of the most valuable of the scores of market truisms that I’ve internalized over the years.

 Over the past 10 years, the market’s trend has been up, and anyone who bet against it (hedge funds, for example) suffered.